-In preparing their integrated care strategy, integrated care partnerships should consider how to improve health and wellbeing and how to support prevention of physical and mental ill-health, future care and support needs, the loss of independence and premature mortality (see box for definition).
+ICPs should consider how to improve health and wellbeing and how to support prevention of physical and mental ill-health, future care and support needs, the loss of independence and premature mortality (see box for definition).
 Under Section 2 of the Care Act 2014, local authorities have a specific duty to take steps that contribute to preventing or delaying needs for care and support by adults and their carers in their areas.

 Definition of prevention

-There is no single definition for what constitutes preventative activity, and this can range from wide-scale whole-population measures aimed at promoting health and wellbeing, including the wider determinants of health, to more targeted, individual interventions aimed at improving skills or functioning for one person, or particular groups including carers.
+There is no single definition for what constitutes preventative activity.
+This can range from wide-scale whole-population measures aimed at promoting health and wellbeing, including the wider determinants of health, to more targeted, individual interventions aimed at improving skills or functioning for one person, or particular groups including carers.
 At its earliest, prevention activity involves a focus on pre-conception support, pregnancy support, and a focus on the earliest days of life.
 There are 3 categories of prevention activity, all of which are essential:

-- primary prevention: population-wide interventions to promote wellbeing or prevent disease or ill-health before it occurs for example smoking cessation, social prescribing; reducing loneliness or isolation
+- primary prevention: population-wide interventions to support wellbeing and mental health or prevent disease or ill-health before it occurs - for example, smoking cessation, social prescribing, reducing loneliness or isolation

 - secondary prevention: early intervention that slows down or reduces any further deterioration including through detection of early disease and preventing disease progression, reoccurrence or relapse by reducing the impact of a disease that has already occurred (including screening), for example home adaptations, cancer screening, and addiction services

-- tertiary prevention: formal intervention aimed at managing or reducing the impact of lasting illness or injury for example chronic disease management programmes / services, rehabilitations and reablement or supporting their carers
+- tertiary prevention: formal intervention aimed at managing or reducing the impact of lasting illness or injury for example chronic disease management programmes and services, rehabilitations and reablement or supporting their carers

 Definition of population health management

-Evidence-based, pro-active, data-driven population health management techniques such as targeted predictive prevention and tackle long term challenges through addressing the wider determinants of health are an important part of the broader task of improving population health.
-Integrated care partnerships, when considering how they can address health and social care needs, should consider whether population health management approaches could support people in staying healthy, avoid illness, and the impact this can have on their and their families’ lives.
+Evidence-based, proactive, data-driven population health management techniques such as targeted predictive prevention and tackling long-term challenges through addressing the wider determinants of health are an important part of the broader task of improving population health.
+ICPs, when considering how they can address health and social care needs, should consider whether population health management approaches could support people in staying healthy, avoiding illness, and the impact this can have on their and their families’ lives.

 Patients with chronic conditions offered personalised care through population health management